 To prevent the disease, the first thing to do is quit or at least moderate your alcohol consumption.
 The second most common cause of the dangerous illness can be eliminated with the help of vaccination against hepatitis.
 You should also be aware of occupational exposure to toxic chemicals, such as carbon tetrachloride, benzene, etc.

 Cirrhosis patients are encouraged to take medications and vitamins only if they are really necessary.
 The liver, as the key metabolic organ, has to break down and eliminate all foreign substances from the body.
 Therefore, it is advisable to check with your doctor or pharmacist in advance how harmful a particular drug is for it.
-There may be a better tolerated substitute that does not increase the risk of liver damage and cirrhosis.
+There may be a better tolerated substitute that does not increase the risk of liver damage.

 Conclusions